One important concept to grasp when entering photography is RAW photography. Shooting in RAW benefits both beginners and professionals alike.

 Advantages of RAW Photography

-Now that we went over the basics of RAW photography let’s dive into the advantages.
+Now that we went over the basics of RAW photography let’s dive into the advantages of RAW.

 Greater Detail and Dynamic Range